Kellie Maloney: Personal life

 Maloney is Catholic.
 She is a supporter of Millwall Football Club.

 Gender transition

-Following threats from the press to out her, in August 2014, Maloney announced in the Sunday Mirror that she is now known as Kellie, and is undergoing gender reassignment.
+Following threats from the press to out her, in August 2014, Maloney announced in the Sunday Mirror that she is now known as Kellie, and was undergoing gender reassignment.
 Lennox Lewis was initially shocked at the news but expressed respect for Maloney's decision.
 On a radio interview she discussed her family's reaction with her mother Maureen, who has reportedly been supportive.

 Maloney had already received counselling, hormone therapy, and voice coaching.
 In April 2015, Maloney announced that her gender reassignment was now complete.